-When discussing concepts of normalization, it is essential to consider the question posed by the study.
-If the study aims at comparing tissue performance-such as the effects of a treatment on a specific tissue, then normalization for tissue mass or protein content is appropriate.
-However, if the aim is to find differences in mitochondrial function independent of mitochondrial density (Table 4), then normalization to a mitochondrial marker is imperative (Figure 6).
-One cannot assume that quantitative changes in various markers-such as mitochondrial proteins-necessarily occur in parallel with one another.
-It should be established that the marker chosen is not selectively altered by the performed treatment.
-In conclusion, the normalization must reflect the question under investigation to reach a satisfying answer.
-On the other hand, the goal of comparing results across projects and institutions requires standardization on normalization for entry into a databank.
+1140 When discussing concepts on normalization, it is essential to consider the question of the study.
+1141 If the study aims at comparing tissue performance-such as the effects of a treatment on a specific 1142 tissue, then normalization for tissue mass or protein content is appropriate.
+However, if the aim is to 1143 find differences on mitochondrial function independent of mitochondrial density (Table 4), then 1144 normalization to a mitochondrial marker is imperative (Figure 6).
+One cannot assume that quantitative 1145 changes in various markers-such as mitochondrial proteins-necessarily occur in parallel with one 1146 another.
+It should be established that the marker chosen is not selectively altered by the performed 1147 treatment.
+In conclusion, the normalization must reflect the question under investigation to reach a 1148 satisfying answer.
+On the other hand, the goal of comparing results across projects and institutions 1149 requires standardization on normalization for entry into a databank.

-4.3.1.
-Mitochondrial concentration, C{mtE} , and mitochondrial markers: Mitochondrial organelles compose a dynamic cellular reticulum in various states of fusion and fission.
-Hence, the definition of an 'amount' of mitochondria is often misconceived: mitochondria cannot be counted reliably as a number of occurring elementary components.
-Therefore, quantification of the amount of mitochondria depends on the measurement of chosen mitochondrial markers.
-"Mitochondria are the structural and functional elementary units of cell respiration" (Gnaiger 2014).
-The quantity of a mitochondrial marker can reflect the amount of mitochondrial elementary components, mtE, expressed in various mitochondrial elementary units [mtEU] specific for each measured mt-marker (Table 4).
-However, since mitochondrial quality may change in response to stimuli-particularly in mitochondrial dysfunction (Campos et al. 2017) and after exercise training (Pesta et al. 2011) and during aging (Daum et al. 2013)-some markers can vary while others are unchanged: (1) Mitochondrial volume and membrane area are structural markers, whereas mitochondrial protein mass is commonly used as a marker for isolated mitochondria.
-(2) Molecular and enzymatic mitochondrial markers (amounts or activities) can be selected as matrix markers, e.g., citrate synthase activity, mtDNA; mtIM-markers, e.g., cytochrome c oxidase activity, aa3 content, cardiolipin, or mtOM-markers, e.g., the voltage-dependent anion channel (VDAC), TOM20.
-(3) Extending the measurement of mitochondrial marker enzyme activity to mitochondrial pathway capacity, ET- or OXPHOS-capacity can be considered as an integrative functional mitochondrial marker.
+1150 4.3.1.
+Mitochondrial concentration, C{mtE} , and mitochondrial markers: Mitochondrial 1151 organelles comprise a dynamic cellular reticulum in various states of fusion and fission.
+Hence, the 1152 definition of an "amount" of mitochondria is often misconceived: mitochondria cannot be counted 1153 reliably as a number of occurring elementary components.
+Therefore, quantification of the "amount" of 1154 mitochondria depends on the measurement of chosen mitochondrial markers.
+'Mitochondria are the 1155 structural and functional elementary units of cell respiration' (Gnaiger 2014).
+The quantity of a 1156 mitochondrial marker can reflect the amount of mitochondrial elementary components, mtE, expressed 1157 in various mitochondrial elementary units [mtEU] specific for each measured mt-marker (Table 4).
+1158 However, since mitochondrial quality may change in response to stimuli-particularly in mitochondrial 1159 dysfunction (Campos et al. 2017) and after exercise training (Pesta et al. 2011) and during aging (Daum 1160 et al. 2013)-some markers can vary while others are unchanged: (1) Mitochondrial volume and 1161 membrane area are structural markers, whereas mitochondrial protein mass is commonly used as a 1162 marker for isolated mitochondria.
+(2) Molecular and enzymatic mitochondrial markers (amounts or 1163 activities) can be selected as matrix markers, e.g., citrate synthase activity, mtDNA; mtIM-markers, e.g., cytochrome c oxidase activity, aa_3 content, cardiolipin, or mtOM-markers, e.g., the voltage-dependent 1164 1165 anion channel (VDAC), TOM20.
+(3) Extending the measurement of mitochondrial marker enzyme 1166 activity to mitochondrial pathway capacity, ET- or OXPHOS-capacity can be considered as an integrative functional mitochondrial marker.
+1167

-Depending on the type of mitochondrial marker, the mitochondrial elementary component, mtE, is expressed in marker-specific units.
-Mitochondrial concentration in the measurement chamber and the tissue of origin are quantified as (1) a quantity for normalization in functional analyses, C{mtE} , and (2) a physiological output that is the result of mitochondrial biogenesis and degradation, D{mtE} , respectively (Table 4).
-It is recommended, therefore, to distinguish experimental mitochondrial concentration, $C{mtE} = mtE \cdot V^{-1}$ and physiological mitochondrial density, $D{mtE} = mtE \cdot m_X^{-1}$.
-Then mitochondrial density is the amount of mitochondrial elementary components per mass of tissue, which is a biological variable (Figure 6).
-The experimental variable is mitochondrial density multiplied by sample mass concentration in the measuring chamber, $C{mtE} = D{mtE} \cdot C{mtX}$, or mitochondrial content multiplied by sample number concentration, $C{mtE} = mtE_X \cdot C{NX}$ (Table 4).
+1168 Depending on the type of mitochondrial marker, the mitochondrial elementary component, mtE, 1169 is expressed in marker-specific units.
+Mitochondrial concentration in the measurement chamber and the 1170 tissue of origin are quantified as (1) a quantity for normalization in functional analyses, C{mtE} , and (2) a 1171 physiological output that is the result of mitochondrial biogenesis and degradation, D{mtE} , respectively (Table 4).
+It is recommended, therefore, to distinguish experimental mitochondrial concentration, C{mtE} 1172 = mtE/V and physiological mitochondrial density, $D{mtE} = mtE/m_X$.
+Then mitochondrial density is the 1173 1174 amount of mitochondrial elementary components per mass of tissue, which is a biological variable 1175 (Figure 6).
+The experimental variable is mitochondrial density multiplied by sample mass concentration 1176 in the measuring chamber, $C{mtE} = D{mtE} \cdot C{mX}$, or mitochondrial content multiplied by sample number 1177 concentration, $C{mtE} = mtE_X \cdot C{NX}$ (Table 4).